-Cauliflower is an incredibly versatile cruciferous veggie.
+Cauliflower is an incredibly versatile cruciferous vegetable.
 In grain-free recipes, it can be used as a substitute for rice.
 When you simply toss it in the oven with some coconut oil, it roasts up beautifully.
-And if you’re avoiding nightshades like potatoes or would like to increase the number of non-starchy vegetables on your plate, mashed cauliflower is the way to go.
+And if you’re avoiding nightshades, like potatoes, or would like to increase the number of non-starchy vegetables on your plate, mashed cauliflower is the way to go.

 Know what goes great with a gut-healthy recipe?
 Any one of our top-selling liquid probiotics.
 Sip a super-concentrated shot to support digestion at any meal.